 Win-Loss Analysis: 3 Tips for Getting Started

-During a recent interview hosted by Clozd, Sanjay Puri (VP Product Marketing, Avalara) shared three tips for those looking to implement a win-loss interview program.
+During a recent interview with Clozd, Sanjay Puri (VP Product Marketing, Avalara) shared three tips for anyone looking to implement a win-loss interview program.

 VP Product Marketing, Avalara

 Sanjay currently serves as the Vice President of Product Marketing at Avalara (NYSE: AVLR) a Seattle-based software company.
 Sanjay is also the co-founder of a pre-seed stage investment fund and startup accelerator called 9Mile Labs.
 Previously, Sanjay spent years building demand generation engines and defining the core product positioning, messaging, and growth strategies for key product lines at Microsoft, Opsware, HP, Edifecs and Oracle.

 In response to the question, “What advice you would give to other product marketers, specifically around win-loss interviews?”
 Sanjay shared the following tips.